pran-7-5/eco_style/README.md

 todays cement = modern cement = the CaCO3 is obtained by mining

 every person should get his own room in a family (not a small room, mind needs more room to grow), but smallest bathroom possible

+Furniture- minimum furniture, minimum wood design(not heavy) and without paint and polish(chemicals)

 Ban on Fences are important- wire, metal, wall, wood should be avoided...
 Can plant trees only
 ```